 In Huichol, it is translated as “festival of the 7th week,” “because the name of ‘Pentecost’ would be equated only with [Pentecostal Christians], and a harvest festival in late May would strain credibility.
 (Source: Viola Waterhouse in Notes on Translation August 1966, p.
 86ff.)

-The name that is transliterated as “Assos” in English is translated in Libras (Brazilian Sign Language) with a sign that combines “near” (the meaning of the Greek name) and the shape of the region.
+The name that is transliterated as “Phygelus” (also: “Phygellus”) in English is translated in Libras (Brazilian Sign Language) with a sign that signifies a “little fugitive” (the meaning of the name) and represents him living in Asia and abandoning Paul.
 (Source: Missão Kophós )

 The name that is transliterated as “Elamite” in English is translated in Libras (Brazilian Sign Language) with a sign that combines “mountainous” (region) and the geographical map of Elam .
 (Source: Missão Kophós )